 It took a day or two for the custodial Roth IRA account to show up on Vanguard’s site for me.
 I was surprised that I didn’t get any emails communicating the process along the way.
 I just happened to log in and there it was.

-It also showed up automatically in Personal Capital since that account falls under the same Vanguard login I use.
-Personal Capital helps me easily track our net worth, see all our accounts in one place, and manage our investments.
+It also showed up automatically in Empower (formerly Personal Capital) since that account falls under the same Vanguard login I use.
+Empower (formerly Personal Capital) helps me easily track our net worth, see all our accounts in one place, and manage our investments.
 I highly recommend trying it out (free!) to get your finances in order.

-In this case, though, I deleted Faith’s account from Personal Capital because her retirement account is not part of our net worth.
+In this case, though, I deleted Faith’s account from Empower (formerly Personal Capital) because her retirement account is not part of our net worth.
 I also don’t include her savings account, 529 plan, or taxable brokerage account.

 You can fund your child’s account in whatever way works best for you.
 In my case, Faith has a separate online savings account already set up with Ally Bank.
 So when I pay Faith for photos she takes to use on this site or for her modeling for the blog, I’ll pay her from my Route to Retire business checking account.
 That money goes into her savings account at Ally.
 Then I’ll go to her account in Vanguard and pull the money from her savings and invest it accordingly.